devslash-paul/fetchDSL/docs/index.md

 }
 ```

-At it most simple, this will not output anything, or provide anything in the
+At it most simple, this will not output anything, and will only do a GET call to
-request body.
+the provided url.
 This is analogous to the following silent, `curl` call.

 ```bash
 curl -s --output /dev/null example.com
 ```

-#### Making multiple calls
+## Making multiple calls

-Multiple calls can be added to a single `runHttp` block.
-Cookies are shared with
-all calls in a `runHttp` block.
+There are a few possible ways to make multiple calls.
+Either explicitly, or
+providing data parameters to a `call`.

+The simplest form of multiple HTTP calls is to add new `call` statements.
+Each
+`call` will be run one after each other.
+The second `call` is only started once
+the previous one has returned

 ```kotlin
 runHttp {